rohanpsingh/mc_mujoco/README.md

       translation: [3.7, 0.2, 0.9]
       rotation: [0, 0, 0]
 ```

-### GUI

-**Apply external force**
+---

+#### GUI: Mouse Interaction

 An object is selected by left-double-click.
-The user can then apply forces and torques on the selected object by holding `Ctrl` key and dragging the mouse.
+The user can then apply forces and torques on the selected object by holding `Ctrl` key and dragging the left-mouse-button for torques and right-mouse-button for forces.

+## Example

+A basic example of what you can do using this package is [here](https://github.com/rohanpsingh/grasp-fsm-sample-controller).

 ## Citation
 ```